sensejs/sensejs/website/docs/overview/module.md

 other modules that do not list it as a dependency.
 In other words, the inter-module dependency graph only affects the order of initialization and de-initialization but does not restrict you from injecting anything from any other module.
 However, it is still a good practice to carefully consider the relationship between modules.

+## Conclusion

+From a global perspective, a typical SenseJS application is composed of modules.
+Some modules are organizing injectables, while some modules are also managing I/O. Based on the dependency graph of all the modules, SenseJS can gracefully startup and shut down your application.